 Congress attendees and speakers are unequivocal in their appreciation for the caliber of the Congress speakers, and the fact that sessions offer practical guidance that delegates can put to work in their own organizations — not thinly veiled sales presentations or promotions.

-If that appeals to you, and you believe you have insight that the access, privacy, law and data governance community would benefit from, we invite you to submit your proposal for suitable workshops and plenary sessions that delve into timely issues that affect the profession, offer new perspectives, and share insights and best practices.
+If that appeals to you, and you believe your insight would benefit the access, privacy, law and data governance community and is consistent with this year’s Congress theme — The Road Ahead — Balancing privacy and the public interest — we invite you to submit your proposal for suitable workshops and plenary sessions that delve into timely issues that affect the profession, offer new perspectives, and share insights and best practices.
 If you’d rather focus on theoretical issues, academic pursuits, recitations of annual reports, or product marketing we invite you to consider other events.

 Please submit session proposals to congress_at_pacc-ccap_dot_ca before November 1, 2017 and include your bio and high-res headshot.
 Congress registration fees are waived for speakers.